fennawake/covid-app-js/README.md

  ###  TODO LIST

-- [ ] Insert order icon after titles in the table
+- [ ] Click on country and load a new table with new datas about determinate country
-- [ ] Fixed table head after determined height of screen
+- [ ] Insert arrow inside th
-- [ ] click on country and load a new data table with new content about this country (cases in the states, etc)
+- [ ] Fixed th after determined height

 ### Keep a touch